Skip to main content

 More than just mother and daughter through donation

-Sandy and Claire are both now living life to the fullest.
-Sandy, an associate professor in Accounting at Furman University, enjoys running, weightlifting, gardening and reading.
-Claire is an active 13-year-old who has won medals in the 2008 and 2010 National Transplant Games.
-Both Sandy and Claire will be competing again in those biennial Games in July 2014 in Houston, TX.
-Sandy, Clay, Claire & Anna Grace Roberson live in Greenville.
+Today, Sandy and Claire are both living life to the fullest.
+Sandy, a professor and chair of Business and Accounting at Furman University, enjoys running, weightlifting, gardening and reading.
+Claire is a healthy 25-year-old who has been an active participant in the biennial Transplant Games of America.

 What can YOU make possible?